niteshaj/aws-solutions-architect-professional-notes/06-monitoring/cloudwatch.md

 - CloudWatch stores data in a persistent way
 - Data can be viewed from the console, CLI or API, but also CloudWatch also provides dashboards and anomaly detection
 - CloudWatch Alarms: react to metrics, can be used to notify or to perform actions
-- Instances in public subnet can connect to cloudwatch using Internet gateway and the instances in the private subnets can connect to the cloudwatch usig Interface Endpoint.
+- Instances in public subnet can connect to cloudwatch using Internet gateway and the instances in the private subnets can connect to the cloudwatch using Interface Endpoint.

 ## CloudWatch - Data

-- **Namespace**: container for metrics e.g. AWS/EC2 for EC2 NS, AW/Lambda for lambda NS.
-Its possible to have same mertic name for different service, NS helps to segregate them.
-- **Data point**: timestamp, value, unit of measure (optional)
+- **Namespace**: A namespace is a container for CloudWatch metrics.
+There is no default namespace.
+You must specify a namespace for each data point you publish to CloudWatch.
+The AWS namespaces typically use the following naming convention: AWS/**service**.
+For example, Amazon EC2 uses the AWS/EC2 namespace.
-- **Metric**: time ordered set of data point.
-Example of builtin metrics: `CPUUtilization`, `NetworkIn`, `DiskWriteBytes` for EC2
-- Every metric has a `MetricName` and a namespace e.g. CPUUtilization for AWS/EC2
+- **Metric**:  A metric represents a time-ordered set of data points that are published to CloudWatch.
+Example of builtin metrics: `CPUUtilization`, `NetworkIn`, `DiskWriteBytes` for EC2.
+Every metric has a `MetricName`, a namespace and zero or more dimensions. e.g. CPUUtilization for AWS/EC2
+    - **Time stamps**: Each metric data point must be associated with a time stamp.
+The time stamp can be up to two weeks in the past and up to two hours into the future.
+If you do not provide a time stamp, CloudWatch creates a time stamp for you based on the time the data point was received.
+    **Metrics retention:**
+    - 3 hours: High-resolution custom metrics with a period of less than 60 seconds are retained for 3 hours
+    - 15 days: Data points with a period of 1 minute are retained for 15 days.
+    - 63 days: Data points with a period of 5 minutes are retained for 63 days.
+    - 15 months: Data points with a period of 1 hour are available for 15 months (455 days)
+    - As data ages, its aggregated and stored for longer period of time with less resolution
-- **Dimension**: name/value pair, example: a dimension is the way for `CPUUtilization` metric to be separated from one instance to another
+- **Dimension**: A dimension is a name/value pair that is part of the identity of a metric, example: a dimension is the way for `CPUUtilization` metric to be separated from one instance to another.
-- Dimensions can be used to aggregate data, example aggregate data for all instances for an ASG
+    - AWS services, such as Amazon EC2, CloudWatch can aggregate data across dimensions.
+    - CloudWatch does not aggregate across dimensions for your custom metrics.
-- **Resolution**: standard (60 second granularity) or high (1 second granularity)
+- **Resolution**: standard (60 second granularity) or high (1 second granularity).
+Every PutMetricData call for a custom metric is charged, so calling PutMetricData more often on a high-resolution metric can lead to higher charges.
     - **Metric resolution**: minimum period that we can get one particular data point for
-- Data retention:
-    - sub 60s granularity is retained for 3 hours
-    - High resolution can be measured but they cost more.
-Resolution determines the minimum period which ca be specified and get a valid value.
-Standard (60 Sec) ..
-High (1 Sec)
-    - 60s granularity retained for 15 days
-    - 5 min retained for 63 days
-    - 1 hour retained for 455 days
-- As data ages, its aggregated and stored for longer period of time with less resolution
-- Statistics: get data over a period and aggregate it in a certain way
-- Percentile: relative standing of a value within the dataset
+- **Statistics**: Statistics are metric data aggregations over specified periods of time.
+Aggregations are made using the namespace, metric name, dimensions, and the data point unit of measure, within the time period you specify.
+    - **Units**: Each statistic has a unit of measure.
+Example units include Bytes, Seconds, Count, and Percent.
+You can specify a unit when you create a custom metric.
+If you do not specify a unit, CloudWatch uses None as the unit.
+    - **Periods**:  A period is the length of time associated with a specific Amazon CloudWatch statistic.
+Periods are defined in numbers of seconds, and valid values for period are 1, 5, 10, 30, or any multiple of 60.
+When you retrieve statistics, you can specify a period, start time, and end time.
+    - **Aggregation**: Amazon CloudWatch aggregates statistics according to the period length that you specify when retrieving statistics.
+Amazon CloudWatch doesn't differentiate the source of a metric.
+If you publish a metric with the same namespace and dimensions from different sources, CloudWatch treats this as a single metric.
+This can be useful for service metrics in a distributed, scaled system.
+For example, all the hosts in a web server application could publish identical metrics representing the latency of requests they are processing.
+CloudWatch treats these as a single metric, allowing you to get the statistics for minimum, maximum, average, and sum of all requests across your application.
+- **Percentile**: A percentile indicates the relative standing of a value in a dataset.
+For example, the 95th percentile means that 95 percent of the data is lower than this value and 5 percent of the data is higher than this value.
+Percentiles help you get a better understanding of the distribution of your metric data.

 ## CloudWatch Alarms